 -

-Emergency Interventions: In critical situations, techniques like the Heimlich maneuver for choking or cardiopulmonary resuscitation (CPR) for respiratory arrest can be lifesaving.
+Emergency Interventions: In critical situations, techniques like the Heimlich manoeuvre for choking or cardiopulmonary resuscitation (CPR) for respiratory arrest can be lifesaving.

 -